Should I Use A Website Builder? 5 Hidden Costs of Using Wix, Squarespace, Weebly

 - Limited SEO options – your website builder may only offer you a limited set of options within your account to promote your website content.

-You can have the most beautifully designed website with great content, and still hear crickets from your audience.
+You can have the most beautifully designed website with great content, and you still hear crickets from your audience.
 If no one visits your website, the hours spent on design are null.

 Issue Five: Ownership.